-The amount of sleep you need depends on your age with younger people needed more sleep than adults.
+The amount of sleep you need depends on your age with younger people needing more sleep than adults.
 The recommendation for adults between 18 and 64 is seven to nine hours of sleep per night.
 Adults over 65 can get by with 7-8 hours of sleep per night.

 Newborns need the most sleep: up to 17 hours per day until three months old.
 The need for sleep decreases as children grow.
-However, preschool-aged children (3-5 years old) should still get 10-13 hours of sleep and school-aged children 9-11 hours of sleep.
+However, preschool-aged children (3-5 years old) should still get 10-13 hours of sleep, and school-aged children 9-11 hours of sleep.
 Teenagers need between 8-10 hours to get the best benefits from sleep.

 How much sleep do people in Canada get on average?

 In the latest study on sleep from 2020, Canadians were reporting longer sleep durations than in the previous study from 2014 to 2015.
 In the earlier study, the participants reported they slept 7.1 per night on average.
 By the 2020 survey, the average was up to 7.9 hours per night.
-The results were similar to the 2005 study, which found that Canadian adults slept 8.2 hours per average.
+The results were similar to the 2005 study, which found that Canadian adults slept 8.2 hours on average.

 The duration of sleep was lowest in the 35-49 age group.
 This could be because of increased work and family demands.
 Women are more likely to sleep longer than men with 8.1 hours per night compared to 7.8 hours for men.
-People from higher income families and those with higher education were more likely to meet the recommended sleep hours.
+People from higher-income families and those with higher education were more likely to meet the recommended sleep hours.
 Employed people get less sleep than those who are unemployed.